alexstan67/safe-prints/README.md

 <img src="https://github.com/alexstan67/safe-prints/blob/master/app/assets/images/SafePrintsFullLogo.png" width="200" />

-Rails app generated during Le Wagon Boot camp in Bali 2022, final project.
+Rails **MOBILE** app generated during Le Wagon Boot camp in Bali 2022, final project.
 Team was Riza Santoso, Glen Smith and Alexandre Stanescot (lead).

 # Safe Prints

 **A Community Keeping Travellers Safe**

-Safe Prints can be used by inexperienced travelers, as well as fellow travelers that that care about their safety.
+Safe Prints can be used by inexperienced travelers, as well as fellow travelers that care about their safety.

 Thanks to search bar, you can indicate the place you are, or want to visit.
 The community can post incident reports that are categorized as:
 * Road accident